nhannguyen95/startup-preparation/kubernetes/README.md

 metadata:
  name: my-nginx  # Deployment's label
 spec:
+ volumes:  # the pod's configuration specifies a pvc but not a pv because from the pod's point of view: the claim is a volume
+ - name: pv-storage
+   persistentVolumeClaim:
+    claimName: pv-claim
  selector:  # how the Deployment finds which Pods to manage
   matchLabels:
    run: my-nginx